NavigationContentFooter

 By default, Kubernetes clusters are not exposed to the internet.
 This means that external users cannot access the application deployed in our cluster.

 In the previous tutorial, we solved this problem by creating a NodePort Service for our cluster.
-NodePort is a Kubernetes service which opens a port on each node that contains pods for the specified deployment.
+NodePort is a Kubernetes service that opens a port on each node that contains pods for the specified deployment.
 It then forwards any external traffic received on that port to the right pods.
 This allowed us to go to our node’s external IP address in a browser (specifying the open port), and we were served our web application.

 As mentioned, NodePort is a Service.
 It is important to differentiate between Services and Deployments in Kubernetes.
 Both of these are Kubernetes abstractions: